mapmydemocracy/civichackathon/README.md

     $ python scripts/make_xml.py

-To check the XML, from the repo root:
+To check the XML, from the repo root (you need `xmllint` installed):

     $ ./check-xml.sh